abelgeringer-beep/OpenMP/README.md

 # OpenMP

 This was made for Parallel Programming class.
-Microsoft Visual Studio project for OpenMP in C
+Microsoft Visual Studio project for OpenMP